GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning

 \section{Abstract}

 Embodied AI research is undergoing a shift toward vision-centric perceptual paradigms.
 While massively parallel simulators have catalyzed breakthroughs in proprioception-based locomotion, their potential remains largely untapped for vision-informed tasks due to the prohibitive computational overhead of large-scale photorealistic rendering.
 Furthermore, the creation of simulation-ready 3D assets heavily relies on labor-intensive manual modeling, while the significant sim-to-real physical gap hinders the transfer of contact-rich manipulation policies.
-To address these bottlenecks, we propose \method, a multi-modal simulation framework designed to accelerate end-to-end perceptual learning.
-We develop a novel high-performance parallel physics engine, specifically designed to integrate with a batch 3D Gaussian Splatting (3DGS) rendering pipeline to ensure high-fidelity synchronization.
-Our system achieves a breakthrough throughput of $\mathbf{10^4}$ \textbf{FPS} at $\mathbf{640 \times 480}$ resolution, significantly lowering the barrier for large-scale visual RL.
-Additionally, we introduce an automated \textbf{Real2Sim} workflow that reconstructs photorealistic, physically consistent, and memory-efficient environments, streamlining the generation of complex simulation-ready scenes.
-Extensive experiments on locomotion, navigation, and manipulation demonstrate that \method effectively bridges the perceptual and physical gaps across diverse embodied tasks.
+To address these bottlenecks, we propose \method, a multi-modal simulation framework for high-throughput, photorealistic robot learning in interactive rigid-body settings.
+We develop MotrixSim, a novel high-performance parallel physics engine, specifically designed to integrate with a batch 3D Gaussian Splatting (3DGS) rendering pipeline to ensure high-fidelity synchronization.
+Our system achieves an aggregate rendering throughput of $\mathbf{10^4}$ \textbf{FPS} across 2048 environments at $\mathbf{640 \times 480}$ resolution, significantly lowering the barrier for large-scale visual RL.
+Additionally, we introduce a \textbf{Real2Sim} workflow that reconstructs photorealistic and memory-efficient simulation-ready environments, reducing the manual effort required to create complex scenes for robot interaction.
+Extensive experiments on locomotion, navigation, and manipulation demonstrate that \method enables high-throughput photorealistic RL and robust Sim2Real transfer for interactive rigid-body robot learning.
 Project homepage: \url{https://gsplayground.github.io}.